Q: Where do I go if I have questions about a traffic citation?

 A: You must contact the court specified on the Notice to Appear citation form to obtain information about your ticket.

 You will receive a courtesy notice from the court.
 To avoid a personal appearance, you may pay the bail before your appointment date.
 You must report to the clerk's office on or before your appearance date.
-If you appear on your appearance date you must appear no later than 8:00 a.m. at the Willows court and no later than 11:30 a.m. at the Orland court and check in with the clerk’s office.
+If you appear on your appearance date you must appear at 1:00 p.m. at the Orland court.

 Q: How can I get an extension?